What type of wedding photos do you take?

 On some occasions we may bring an additional photographer for which there is no extra charge.

 It won’t be!
 Unfortunately I am not always right about that.
 We carry some portable studio equipment with us that includes studio lighting, umbrellas, soft boxes and backdrops.
 That allows us to create great indoor lighting if we need it.
 We can usually shoot small groups inside the wedding venue or we may photograph later in the day when the rain has stopped.
-We do have large white umbrellas and our cameras are waterproof in case you want to take a chance and go for some outside shots in the rain!
+If you want to take a chance and go for some outside shots in the rain then we do have large white golf-type umbrellas for you and our camera equipment is rain-proof.

 Can my guests take pictures?